What Does It Take to Prove Undue Influence in Florida?

 A knowledgeable probate attorney understands how to use the following three factors to solidify your claim of undue influence against someone:

-- Isolation of testator or family members.
-How many other family members were present while the will was made?
-How many family members were aware of meetings between the beneficiary and the testator?
+- Isolation of testator or family members; How many other family members were present while the will was made; How many family members were aware of meetings between the beneficiary and the testator;

 - Reasonableness of will or trust provisions.
 Do the estate planning documents make sense?
 Simply pointing out the lack of logic may help to strengthen your case.

 Will contests can certainly be tricky.
 To give yourself the best chance at success, make sure a skilled Florida probate lawyer is by your side throughout the process.
 Contact us today to schedule an appointment.